27 West 67th Street: Building construction

-Design and critical reception
+Reception

 In 1903 a reporter praised both the "great ingenuity" in design that solved both the "problem of giving each apartment a well-lighted studio large or small" and the "Chinese puzzle" of compact living spaces that produced "here a corridor, there kitchen, yonder a tiny tile-clad bathroom."
 The duplex apartments might not be ideal living spaces, the reporter said, "but so far as the practical things are concerned, light, and modern conveniences, there is no stint."
 A report in Harper's published soon after the building opened praised the modern appliances and "cozy, homelike atmosphere" of the living spaces and said the "decorative scheme throughout the building" would be one of its most attractive features.
 This writer also noted a "magnificent view" from the building's upper floors, Central Park to its east and the Hudson River to its west.
 In concluding, the writer said the building was "a very practical step forward in art, one that might well be imitated by artists in all our large cities."

 A lengthy review, published in the issue of Architectural Record for October 1903, called the studios "spacious, airy, and excellently lighted" and the living spaces "compact and convenient".
 It said the entrance hall and other public spaces showed "economic simplicity", free of spurious decoration.
 A review in Real Estate Record, published a few months later, praised Ranger's "ingenious plan" for duplex apartments that took advantage of "every inch of available space."

 A news report in 1907 described the building's advantages some three-and-a-half years after it opened.
 The journalist wrote: "All the conveniences of modern building have been introduced into this apartment house, and only the best of materials were put into the building.
 That at once strikes the attention on entering the place.
 Everything seems so good and so substantial, but so simple and quiet-toned, and in every way different from the usual apartment house."